DSCI-310-2024/DSC310-Group16-Stellar_Classification/CONTRIBUTING.md

 GitHub Repository](http://github.com/DSCI-310-2024/DSCI-310-Group-16/).

 All contributions, suggestions, and feedback you submitted are accepted under the [Project's license](./LICENSE).
 You represent that if you do not own copyright in the code that you have the authority to submit it under the [Project's license](./LICENSE).
 All feedback, suggestions, or contributions are not confidential.
-## How To Contribute Code to Vega-Altair
+## How To Contribute Code to DSCI-310-Group-16

 ### Setting Up Your Environment